How to choose technologysaturday, march 04, 2017

 The topic of design patterns and principles is especially important to kill the need for a new, fancier language.
 If you design your program properly, especially taking care of delegation and layers of abstraction, you don’t need dynamically typed languages or a lot of syntactical sugar to produce readable code.

-Whatelse is important is the tooling support available — including build tools, IDEs or database tools.
+Whatelse is important is the available tooling support — including build tools, IDEs or database tools.

 If you compare enterprise frameworks against eachother please consider the latest versions and up-to-date best practises to do the job.
 There’s no point bashing technology with destructive, uninformed FUD — like heavyweight J2EE, old-iron application servers or Spring using bloated XML-based configuration.